 Some syndromes which cause intellectual impairments also have additional impairments attached.
 Down Syndrome is one of these and is the most common form of genetically identified intellectual impairment.

 The II2 group is being developed to reflect the variety of impairments that can accompany an intellectual impairment.

 In the first stages of the trial, II2 is being limited to athletes with Trisomy 21 Down syndrome.
 WHO defines Down syndrome as ’an intellectual impairment‘ caused by extra genetic material in chromosome 21.

 Based upon this definition, the criteria for athletes with Down syndrome is:

-- A formal diagnosis of Down syndrome, and;
+- A formal diagnosis of Trisomy 21 Down syndrome, and;

 - A statement that the athlete is clear of symptomatic Atlantoaxial Instability (AAI) – a common orthopaedic problem seen in people with Down syndrome.
 Approximately, 10-30% of individuals with Down Syndrome have AAI.
 It effects the cervical spine and strenuous exercise can result in a degeneration of function and pain.

-Note: Athletes with Mosaic Down syndrome must meet the criteria for II1 athletes and the Down syndrome criteria above.
+Note: Athletes with Mosaic Down syndrome are currently eligible for II1 athletes and the Down syndrome criteria above.